 The landscape of medicine prior to 1910 did not look like anything we have today.
-As a matter of fact it looked a lot like what we refer to today as ‘alternative’.
-Medicine in 1910 primarily embraced chiropractic, homeopathic and naturopathic philosophies plus herbal remedies to cure the ills of the day.
+As a matter of fact, it looked a lot like what we refer to today as ‘alternative’.
+Medicine in 1910 primarily embraced chiropractic, homeopathic and naturopathic philosophies, plus herbal remedies to cure the ills of the day.
 Pharmaceuticals had not been developed yet, but organic chemistry (the study of carbon compounds) had recently discovered that they could separate certain molecules from petroleum and produce many different things; including drugs.

-– Reducing the number and type of schools offering a medical degree
+– reducing the number and type of schools offering a medical degree.

-– Increasing the minimum standards for each school to qualify as a medical school
+– increasing the minimum standards for each school to qualify as a medical school.

 Although some of these changes could be deemed as necessary, it allowed the Rockefellers, Carnegies and the AMA to create a whole new breed of doctors who would be ‘branded’ by the new science-based pharmaceutical approach to medicine.
-Ultimately, they had succeeded in basically eliminating the competition to any of the schools they financially supported.
+Ultimately, they had succeeded in basically eliminating the competition to any of the schools which they financially supported.
 In addition, this financial support allowed them to dictate what type of ‘medicine’ would be promoted through that school.

 An unforeseen by-product of this new regulated approach to medicine was that the new breed of doctors did not have the same patient care component that their predecessors had.
-Under the alternative approach that was prevalent prior to 1910, the doctors viewed the patient as a whole being, considering their emotional and their physical well-being.
+Under the alternative approach that was prevalent prior to 1910, the doctors viewed the patient as a whole being, considering their emotional as well as their physical well-being.
 The new science based doctors were separated from their patients because they were now treating symptoms of a condition or ailment and not the whole patient.